FAQs – Software Licensing

 • For any system that has more than 100,000 Tags a 64 bit operating system is required.

-• All versions of Open Automation Software targeting Windows will run on 32 bit operating systems up to 100,000 tags.
+• Open Automation Software version 17.0 or less will run on Windows 32 bit operating systems up to 100,000 tags.

 Number of Processors